cogdog/truwriter/README.md

 ## Relatively Cool New Features & Updates

+* **Sort Options** TRU Options provides settings to change the sorting of published items to be by date or alphabetical, and can be ascending or descending.
+There are also settings to apply it only to the home page, or just to tag and/or category archives.
+Also updated template to properly display archive headings and descriptions (for tag and category archives)

 * **Import/Export Settings** The TRU Options interface now features tab or exporting a sites SPLOT settings as a JSON file that can be imported to another site.
 The documentation tab is gone in lieu of a link to GitHub and mention of a future new documentation site.
 Hah.